unyt-org/articles/articles/uix-back-to-the-roots.md

 Lots of new web standards have solved many problems that once required frameworks like jQuery to get anything to work.

-React and similar frameworks introduced new concepts, like components, and created workarounds to optimize browser rendering, like the virtual DOM.
+[React](https://react.dev/) and similar frameworks introduced new concepts, like components, and created workarounds to optimize browser rendering, like the Virtual DOM.

 Today, browsers have already implemented incredible optimizations and also added new standards for web components, templates, routing, and much more.